Album - The Great American Bar Scene - Zach Bryan

 The Sound:

-When Zach Bryan shared the original acoustic video, we assumed - and hoped - the final edit would run along similar lines, as Zach tends to keep the production relatively minimal when it comes to cutting the studio renditions of his tracks.
+When Bryan shared the original acoustic video, we assumed - and hoped - the final edit would run along similar lines, as Zach tends to keep the production relatively minimal when it comes to cutting the studio renditions of his tracks.

 When he dropped the song on May 24th, our predictions were proven accurate.
 It features the addition of Zach Bryan's trademark harmonic and a driving, energising drum pattern, but even so, ‘Pink Skies’ thankfully retains its intricacy and sparseness on the recorded version, with Zach's melancholic, world-weary vocals meandering despairingly across the gentle, easygoing instrumental.

 Watchhouse - a band Zach has regularly expressed his admiration for, even covering them back in 2023 - play the mandolin and provide backing vocals on ‘Pink Skies’.
+Upon the release of The Great American Bar Scene on July 4th, a new album version of the track was released, with an extra outro verse performed by the duo.

-Despite the despondence he laces into his delivery, the accompanying instrumental feels quietly hopeful and helps to draw out the subtle optimism and peacefulness of lines such as “If you could see 'em now, you'd be proud / But you'd think they's yuppiеs / Your funeral was beautiful / I bet God hеard you coming”.
+Despite the despondence Bryan laces into his delivery, the accompanying instrumental feels quietly hopeful and helps to draw out the subtle optimism and peacefulness of lines such as “If you could see 'em now, you'd be proud / But you'd think they's yuppiеs / Your funeral was beautiful / I bet God hеard you coming”.

 The Meaning: